oisdk/site/posts/2017-04-23-verifying-data-structures-in-haskell-lhs.markdown

 You'll notice that no proofs are needed: that's because the merge function itself is the same as the type family, like the way `++`{.haskell} for lists was the same as the `Plus`{.haskell} type family.

 Of course, this structure is only verified insofar as you believe the type families.
-If there's a mistake in one of them, and a mistake in the merge function which mirrors the same mistake, the that won't be caught.
-However, we can write some proofs of the properties of the type families that we would expect:
+It does provide a degree of double-entry, though: any mistake in the type family will have to be mirrored in the merge function to type-check.
+On top of that, we can write some proofs of properties we might expect:

 ```{.haskell .literate}
 addCommutes